Problems We Found in Madison, WI Drinking WaterRSS

 Source Of Madison Drinking Water

-Madison’s tap & drinking water is groundwater-sourced, and comes from a sandstone aquifer underneath the city.
+Madison tap water is groundwater-sourced, and comes from a sandstone aquifer underneath the city.
 Madison Water Utility utilizes 22 wells (reaching as far underground as 1179 feet) and 30 reservoirs, including 5 elevated water towers.

 Lead In Madison Drinking Water

 Lead enters into Madison's tap & drinking water through old lead service pipes and lead-containing plumbing.
-When corrosion control measures fail (such as recently happened in Flint, Michigan), lead leaches into the drinking water and can reach hazardous levels.
-Recent analysis for lead in Madison found a 90th percentile concentration of 3.5 ppb, with an upper range of 10 ppb.
+When corrosion control measures fail (such as what happened in Flint, Michigan), lead leaches into the drinking water and can reach hazardous levels.
+Recent analysis for lead in Madison found a 90th percentile concentration of 3.2 ppb, with an upper range of 26 ppb.
 While the Action Level is 15 ppb, both the EPA and CDC recognize that there is no such thing as a safe level of lead.
 Of course, federal regulations cannot take into account levels measured at an individual tap.

 High Levels Of Chromium 6 In Madison Drinking Water

-Chromium 6 is a highly toxic metal that, while monitored, is not regulated by the EPA.
-A recent city of Madison water quality report revealed an average of 1100 parts per trillion for chromium 6, with samples ranging up to 2000 ppt.
-It should be noted that of Madison’s 22 wells, only six appear to have been tested for chromium 6 for the 2016 consumer confidence report.
+Chromium 6 is a highly toxic metal that is not regulated by EPA.
+A recent city of Madison water quality report revealed an average of 500 parts per trillion (ppt) for chromium 6, with samples ranging up to 2000 ppt.
 Average levels are 55 times higher (and the upper range is 100 times higher) than the concentration determined to have a negligible impact on cancer risk.

 Like most cities in the United States, Madison adds chlorine to its water supply to keep consumers safe from waterborne pathogens.
 While not considered harmful in low concentrations, many people find that removing the chlorine from their water supply results in a taste and odor improvement.
 When you choose to filter your tap water, we believe you will notice an immediate taste enhancement.